 We’re aiming to be a zero-net emissions organisation by 2041.
-To do this, we’re taking real actions now using an evidence-based approach and the best available science to respond and adapt to the impacts of climate change and support our community.
+We are also setting realistic targets based on the best available science.
+This will help us to respond and adapt to the impacts of climate change and support our community.

 A strategic approach to managing climate change

-In 2010, council developed its Climate Change and Peak Oil Strategy, laying the foundation for a number of climate change and sustainability related initiatives, including the recent construction of a utility scale (15MW) Sunshine Coast Solar Farm.
-Our council is the first local government in Australia to offset its entire electricity consumption across all facilities and operations with energy from a renewable source.
+In 2010, council developed its Climate Change and Peak Oil Strategy.
+This Strategy was a foundation for a number of climate change and sustainability related initiatives.
+This included the construction of a utility scale (15MW) Sunshine Coast Solar Farm.
+Our council was the first local government in Australia to financially offset its entire electricity consumption across all facilities and operations from the sale of electricity from a renewable source.

 Council is implementing its Environment and Liveability Strategy, which was adopted in 2017.
 This strategy integrates a number of natural, built and sustainability related themes.
-It also provides a vision and contemporary approach to delivering a healthy environment and liveable Sunshine Coast in 2041, including taking action on climate change.
+It also provides a vision and contemporary approach to delivering a healthy environment and liveable Sunshine Coast in 2041.
+This includes taking integrated action on climate change.